orenbenkiki/flameview/README.md

   graph, and the additional tooltip HTML, if any, from the input file.

-  Hovering over the "all" cell when a subset of the graph is visible will display the percentages of the visible graph out of the total graph.
+  Hovering over the "all" cell when a subset of the graph is visible will display the percentages of the currently visible (selected) graph out of the total graph.

-* Explicit "(self)" cells are created when some call chain both has its own measurements and measurements for further nested call chains.
+* Explicit "(self)" cells are created when some call chain has both its own measurements and also measurements for further nested call chains.
 In such a case, the self cell will display the input tooltip and the measurement for the call chain; the lower level cell will display the sum of the self measurement and all the nested invocations.

-The above allows the result flame graph to provide all the information one would get from a gprof output (and more), in a visual form:
+The above allows the result flame graph to provide all the information one would get from a `gprof` output (and more), in a visual form:

 * The tooltips may provide the invocations count, or any other data which is associated with the call chain.